 Top 10 Primer: Engaging the Community in Public Issues

 How do your constituents interact with their government?
 Do the same five or ten people show up at every meeting or hearing?
 Would you like to learn how to engage more of your community in discussions about important public issues?
-Effective community engagement creates an atmosphere of trust in local government, helping others feel heard and valued and building a sense of belonging.
+This course provides elected officials with an overview of community engagement and introduces new ideas and approaches for engaging residents in discussions about important public issues.
+It encourages participants to think critically about who is currently showing up to engage with government, who may be missing, and what local leaders can do to broaden participation.
+By exploring effective engagement practices, officials can strengthen trust in local government, help community members feel heard and valued, and foster a stronger sense of belonging.

 In this 75-minute interactive workshop, you will learn to: